9 Most Epic & Popular Heritage Monuments In Delhi You Must Visit Before You Die

 7. Lotus Temple

-The magnificent architecture and peaceful aura are two things that are greatly admired by the patrons of this place and make this lotus-shaped temple a hit among the tourists.
+The magnificent architecture and peaceful aura are two things that are greatly admired by the patrons of this place and make this lotus-shaped temple a hit among tourists.
 It is the last of seven Major Bahai's temples built around the world.
-The architect Furiburz Sabha chose the lotus as the symbol for it’s common to Hinduism, Buddhism, Jainism and Islam.
+The architect Furiburz Sabha chose the lotus as the symbol for its commonality to Hinduism, Buddhism, Jainism and Islam.
 There are nine pools of water around the blooming petals which light up in natural light and look simply magnificent.
 Come over and soak in the splendid view!

-Where | Lotus Temple - Lotus Temple Rd, Bahapur, Shambhu Dayal Bagh, Kalkaji
+Where | Lotus Temple - Lotus Temple Road, Bahapur, Shambhu Dayal Bagh, Kalkaji

 8. Lodhi Gardens